CANCELLED - Hazel Bird Day

 In light of the current situation around the coronavirus (COVID-19) outbreak, and in an abundance of caution, all in-person events, including Conservation Volunteers, are postponed until at least June 30.
 Watch this space for more information.

 In light of the current situation around the coronavirus (COVID-19) outbreak, and in an abundance of caution, the Nature Conservancy of Canada has decided to cancel this event.

 10 a.m. to 3 p.m.

 Come and celebrate birds, conservation and the people who make NCC’s work possible.
-Enjoy this family-friendly event with hikes, talks and a BBQ lunch at the Hazel Bird Nature Reserve, just 20 minutes north of Cobourg.
+Enjoy this FREE family-friendly event with hikes, displays, activities and lunch at the Hazel Bird Nature Reserve, just 20 minutes north of Cobourg.

 About the Hazel Bird Nature Reserve

 The beautiful view overlooking NCC’s Hazel Bird Nature Reserve, ON (Photo by NCC)

 With a passion for saving the eastern blue bird, Hazel Bird spent countless hours trekking the Rice Lake Plains checking the nest boxes she built.
 Today, the piece of land she once spent so much time on is known as the Hazel Bird Nature Reserve, one of NCC’s feature properties within the Rice Lake Plains Natural Area.